Wildlander-mod/Support/Docs/FAQ.md

 ---

-## why can't I obtain the dragonstone?
+## Why can't I obtain the dragonstone?

 This quest is auto completed when you kill a dragon.